Hi

 Product Description

-1″ velcro net straps that provide additional tension to help secure the
+1″ velcro net straps that provide additional tension to help secure the volleyball net to the standards.
+Includes 6 tension straps with buckle for secure fit.

 Item Length: 8 Item Height: 6 Item Width: 6